Showing Homes in Cold Weather: Tips for Real Estate Agents

 Prepare the Driveway

-This tip relates to the one above and continues the theme of making sure that the client can easily access the property.
+This tip continues the theme of making sure that the client can easily access the property.
 Some homes you plan to show may be vacant, and after a recent snowstorm, these properties may not have been shoveled.

 Ensure that the driveway and any paths leading to the property have been cleared of snow so your client can arrive safely.
 Likewise, if there are any steps up to the property, make sure they are cleared and salted to avoid any potential accidents.